AlenPelin/keo-studio/_portfolio/sveta---helios-retro-manual-lense-photography.md

   - "/media/12 keo studio photography helios sveta 2.jpg"

 ---
 Year ago I received a very special birthsday gift.
-It was Helios - retro manual lens.
+It was tiny Helios - russian retro bokeh portrait manual lens.
 I knew it would be a chalenge to work with it.
 This lens is not about sharp and crisp photos.
 It is pure magic.
 Especially, during the golden hour.